-This quarterly financial report has been prepared by the management of the Transportation Appeal Tribunal of Canada (the Tribunal) and Transport Canada as required by section 65.1 of the Financial Administration Act and in the form and manner prescribed by Treasury Board Accounting Standard 1.3.
+This quarterly financial report has been prepared by the management of the Transportation Appeal Tribunal of Canada "TATC" and Transport Canada as required by section 65.1 of the Financial Administration Act and in the form and manner prescribed by Treasury Board Accounting Standard 1.3.
 This quarterly report should be read in conjunction with the Main Estimates and Supplementary Estimates (B) as well as Canada's Economic Action Plan 2012 (Budget 2012).

 This quarterly report has not been subject to an external audit or review.

 2. Highlights of Fiscal Quarter and Fiscal Year to Date (YTD) Results

 The statement attached at the end illustrates authorities used for the quarter as well as authorities used to date for both the current and previous fiscal year.
 TATC's authorities available for use at the end of the third quarter of 2012-2013 decreased by $360,774 when compared to the same quarter of the previous fiscal year.
 This is explained by a decrease in statutory authorities available for use for employee pay benefits by $2,884 and a decrease in operating expenditures of $ 357,890.

 The authorities used during the third quarter of 2012-2013 for program expenditures and statutory items were $102,397 less than in the same quarter of 2011-2012.